 Of course, my Ring Floodlight Cam (“RingHpCam-cc”) – pointing at my backyard – is also triggered quite a lot and sends up 40 GB.
 My garage camera (“RingCamMini-71”) uses the least, at ‘just’ 20.8 GB a month.
+I also have a disabled Ring Indoor Cam (where motion recording is disabled), which still uses 1-2 GB a month.
 In other words:

 |Device||Motion Sensitivity||How Often It Detects Motion||Monthly Bandwidth (Internet Upload)|